-In 1993, Article 1 of the United Nations Declaration on the Elimination of Violence against Women defined 'violence against women' as 'any act of gender-based violence that results in, or is likely to result in, physical, sexual or psychological harm or suffering to women, including threats of such acts, coercion or arbitrary deprivation of liberty, whether occurring in public or in private life.'118 In postconflict societies, studies have determined that violence against women often obstacle remains an to the reestablishment of meaningful peace and stability.
-In 2013, USAID, in conjunction with the Woodrow Wilson Center, organised a symposium entitled Causes and Consequences of Post-Conflict Violence: Examining Gender Dimensions.
-The symposium reached several conclusions on the prevalence of violence against women in post-conflict societies, with USAID Office of Conflict Management and Mitigation Deputy Office Director, Jose Garzon, stating that "Post war states often suffer from features that can predispose it to violence."
-He cited a destabilisation of traditionally perceived gender roles emerging from the changing social roles of men and women during war, difficulties reintegrating demobilized soldiers, organized crime, and lack of basic services, as core causes of gender based violence in post-conflict countries.119 http://www.un.org/documents/ga/res/48/a48r104. htm, accessed on the 19th September 2015.
-Bosnia and Herzegovina.
+In 1993, Article 1 of the United Nations Declaration on the Elimination of Violence against Women defined 'violence against women' as 'any act of gender-based violence that results in, or is likely to result in, physical, sexual or psychological harm or suffering to women, including threats of such acts, coercion or arbitrary deprivation of liberty, whether occurring in public or in private life.'118 In postconflict societies, studies have determined that violence against women obstacle remains to the establishment of meaningful peace and stability.
+In 2013, USAID, in conjunction the Woodrow Wilson Center, organised a symposium entitled Causes and Consequences of Post-Conflict Violence: Examining Gender Dimensions.
+The symposium reached conclusions on the prevalence of violence against women in post-conflict societies, with USAID Office of Conflict Management and Mitigation Deputy Office Director, Jose Garzon, stating that "Post war states often suffer from features that can predispose it to violence."
+He cited a destabilisation of traditionally perceived gender roles emerging from the changing social roles of men and women during war, difficulties reintegrating demobilized soldiers, organized crime, and lack of basic services, as core causes of gender based violence in post-conflict countries.119

+This description of how post-conflict countries generally experience a high proportion of gender-based violence, accords with the experiences within Bosnia and Herzegovina.
 In her capacity as Special Rapporteur on Violence against Women, Rashida Manjoo, visited Bosnia and Herzegovina in November 2012.
-Following her visit, she concluded that the prevalence of domestic violence in postwar Bosnia and Herzegovina was a structural problem resulting from 'the legacy of the war, with women and men suffering from Posttraumatic Stress Disorder and other war-related mental health problems, as well as unemployment, poverty or addiction.'120
+Following her visit, she concluded that the prevalence of domestic violence in postwar Bosnia and Herzegovina was a structural problem resulting from 'the legacy of the war, with women and men suffering from Posttraumatic Disorder and other war-related mental health problems, as well unemployment, poverty or addiction.'120